Sabarmati River: History

 Rajashekhara's Kavya-mimamsa (10th century) calls the river Shvabhravati (IAST: Śvabhravatī).
 The 11th century text Shringara-manjari-katha calls it "Sambhramavati" (literally, "full of fickleness").

 Jain acharya Buddhisagarsuri has written many poems about the Sabarmati River.

 During India's independence struggle, Mahatma Gandhi established the Sabarmati Ashram as his home on the banks of this river.

 In 2018, an assessment by the Central Pollution Control Board (CPCB) named the Kheroj-Vautha stretch of the Sabarmati among the most polluted river stretches in India.
 Ahmedabad civic body's failure to build a sewage treatment plant in Motera resulted in further pollution of the river water.

+The Narendra Modi Stadium and future Sardar Vallabhbhai Patel Sports Enclave are situated near the river.